StrangeRanger/bash-style-guide/README.md

 ### shebang

-Never use `#!/usr/bin/env bash`.
+Never use `#!/usr/bin/env bash` unless you have a very good reason to.
 This can cause your scripts to behave differently depending on who runs it.
 For this reason, use this line instead:

 ``` bash
 #!/bin/bash
 ```

-...unless you have a reason to use something else.

 ## Error Checking